RaeOfChey/ReadMeGenie/README.md

 GitHub username and email address

 Step 3: After completing the prompts, a README.md file will be generated in the current directory with the details you provided.

+## Walkthrough
+Here’s a video walkthrough showing the functionality of the README generator, including how to invoke the application, enter responses, and view the generated README file: <iframe src="https://drive.google.com/file/d/10fiTdnmlzo24HvVxWc2lfQ9ynjfL9OcK/preview" width="640" height="480"></iframe>

+## Dependencies
+This project depends on the following packages:

+inquirer: Used for prompting user input in the command line.

 ## License
 This project is licensed under the MIT License, which allows you to freely use, modify, and distribute this software, provided proper attribution is given.